maziac/DeZog/README.md

 Note: DeZog does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
 For an example look here: https://github.com/maziac/z80-sample-program

+**Important note for Windows users:**
+Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
+If that is true for you as well you can experiment with the "loadDelay" option which adds an additional delay at startup.
+This mitigates the problem.
+The default for Windows is 500 (ms).
+If you run into this problem you can try to increase the value to 1000 or 2000.

 ## Gallery